 The paragraphs that follow will shed light on just some of the different elements of evolution to give you a better understanding of the topic, mainly in relation to humans and animals.

 To help you to follow the biological parts, processes and functions described below, we have provided a glossary of terms, put together by the experts at BBC Bitesize, which can be referred to whilst you read this text, or can be saved for future reference.
-Go to their website for tonnes more guides, tests and other useful references during your course.
+Go to their website for tonnes more guides, tests and other useful references during your biology tuition.

 Note: Having a list of key terminology can be very useful when you come to revise for your exam, as this topic is likely to come up in at least one question on your paper.